m-bock/purescript-transit/README.md

 <!-- PD_END -->

 The state diagram shows clearly the characteristics of the state machine.
 E.g. we see right away that the door can be opened and closed infinitely.
 In other words: There are no unwanted dead ends.
+Later we will see how to verify such properties with code.

 Unfortunately the state diagram and the actual implementation can easily get out of sync.